LWAYVE/android-sdk/README.md

 LWAYVE Contextual Audio Experiences are:

 - **Contextual**.
-The audio in a Contextual Audio Experience will be different for each user at the event based on their user preferences, location, time, and situation.
+The audio in a Contextual Audio Experience will be different for each user at the event based on their user likes, location, time, and situation.
 - **Choreographed.** Contextual Audio Experiences are carefully choreographed and curated to ensure the highest quality audio experience for the event.
 - **Integrated**.
 The LWAYVE platform can be integrated into any mobile application on the most popular mobile devices and requires minimal interaction on the part of the Listener.
 - **Measured**.
 The usage data collected with LWAYVE allows Customers to measure the impact of the audio advertising on a Listener's actions and then optimize the Contextual Audio Experience accordingly.